-Attributes Beginning Developing Proficient Mastered Evidence Problem Key Identifies only a few Identifies a sufficient Identifies a sufficient number Identifies a thorough number is understood Characteristics of the key characteristics in defining the job. number of the key characteristics in defining the job, does not provide sources. of the key characteristics in defining the job, provides some sources. of the key characteristics in defining the job, provides a thorough documentation on sources.
-Developing an Prioritizing A coherent plan A coherent plan on A coherent plan on A coherent plan on approach to solve the problem & Weighing factor on prioritizing and weighing the characteristics is not apparent. prioritizing and weighing the characteristics meets minimum expectations, no real rationale as to why. prioritizing and weighing the characteristics meets expectations but the rationale needs work. prioritizing and weighing the characteristics is thorough and the rationale is well documented.
+Attributes Beginning Developing Proficient Mastered Evidence Problem is understood Key Characteristics Identifies only a few of the key characteristics in defining the job.
+Identifies a sufficient number of the key characteristics in defining the job, does not provide sources.
+Identifies a sufficient number of the key characteristics in defining the job, provides some sources.
+Identifies a thorough number of the key characteristics in defining the job, provides a thorough documentation on sources.
+Developing an approach to solve the problem Prioritizing & Weighing factor A coherent plan on prioritizing and weighing the characteristics is not apparent.
+A coherent plan on prioritizing and weighing the characteristics meets minimum expectations, no real rationale as to why.
+A coherent plan on prioritizing and weighing the characteristics meets expectations but the rationale needs work.
+A coherent plan on prioritizing and weighing the characteristics is thorough and the rationale is well documented.
 Identifying, collecting and analyzing information Interview sheet The interview sheet does leaves out many of the major requirements; no clear method of evaluating The interview sheet covers most of the major requirements; method of evaluating needs some work.
 The interview sheet covers most of the major requirements; method of evaluating is clear.
 The interview sheet covers all the major requirements; method of evaluating is thorough and clear.
 Communicate analysis Thoroughness of written document Written document is incomplete Written document covers the main points.
 Written documents cover the majority of the relevant points in a clear manner Written documents cover all of the relevant points in a well-organized and clear manner Analysis of Client response Interview evaluation response Does not show a clear understanding of providing feedback.
 Demonstrates an understanding of how the interviewer meet the job; no comments on how the interviewee could improve.
 Demonstrates an understanding of how the interviewer meets the job requirements and cites some comments on how the interviewee could improve.
 Demonstrates an understanding of how the interviewer meets the job requirements and provides a thorough set of comments on how the interviewee could improve.